What Is Career Counseling?

-An average individual may consider changing jobs for mental health, as they spend a third of their life at work.
-A person's job or career goals can be essential, so finding a fulfilling career that offers a healthy environment and successful career development can be valuable.
-However, because of how impactful a career can be, making significant decisions about your career can feel daunting.
-If you're looking for guidance, resources like taking a career test, using the Occupational Outlook tool from the Bureau of Labor Statistics, or career counseling services may be supportive.
+An individual may consider career counseling to assist with changing jobs for mental health, as a third of their life is spent at work.
+Finding a fulfilling career that offers a healthy environment and successful career development can be valuable.
+However, because of how impactful a career can be, making significant career decisions can feel daunting.
+If you're looking for career guidance, resources like taking a career test, using an Occupational Outlook tool, or career counseling services may be supportive.

 According to a 2014 study, only 52.3% of people say they're happy with their employment situation.
 Since you may spend a lot of time at work, a career that makes you unhappy or causes you to feel drained or stressed could take a toll on your mental health.
 An unhealthy work environment could lead to anxiety, depression, mood changes, or physical health challenges.

 There are many reasons someone might seek out a career counselor, and it can be used throughout various life stages.
-Some individuals might turn to this type of counselor if they feel unhappy or are interested in changing careers.
+Some individuals might turn to this type of counselor if they feel unhappy or want to change careers.
 For example, they might find that:

 Types of career counseling